Nusiq/regolith-filters/debug_say_function_name/README.md

 providing any settings will result in the filter working in the same way as with the settings above.

-The "patterns" is a list of glob patterns to match against the subpaths of `BP/functions` to determine if the filter should be applied.
+The "include" is a list of glob patterns to match against the subpaths of `BP/functions` to determine if the filter should be applied.
 By default it matches all mcfunction files (`**/*.mcfunction`).

+The "exclude" is a list of glob patterns to match against the subpaths of `BP/functions` to determine if the filter should be applied.
+By default this matches no files.

 The "random_colors" setting determines if the function names should be printed in random colors.
 By default it's set to `true`.
 The colors are picked